lmos-ai/lmos-website/docs/multi_agent_system/overview.md

 This limitation can hinder agents that would benefit from real-time communication or lightweight messaging.
 Some frameworks enforce a fixed request-response pattern, restricting agents to this interaction style and preventing more dynamic communication patterns such as publish-subscribe or event-driven architectures.
 This forces developers to adopt specific communication patterns that may not align with their needs.

-### Limited Dynamic Team Formation
+### Limited Dynamic Grouping

-Existing frameworks often have predefined team structures, which can inhibit the ability of agents to form dynamic teams based on different demands.<br></br>
+Existing frameworks often have predefined groups, which can inhibit the ability of agents to form dynamic groups based on different demands.<br></br>
 This inflexibility means agents may not be able to quickly regroup in response to changing conditions.